The Old Age Home(page)

 different continents, sharing the album and each other's company.

-The same with watching a favorite show or game together -- we are
+There can be community in watching a favorite show or game together -- we are

 together on the network, and both/all watching the same thing.